bsopertech/MacPicoVidFirmware/README.md

 # MacPicoVid Firmware Files
-Compiled UF2 firmware files for Pi Pico boards used with the MacPicoVid project boards.
+Compiled UF2 firmware files for Pi Picos used with the MacPicoVid project boards.
 Files built/compiled from: https://github.com/guruthree/mac-se-video-converter

 Files in this repo: